 One of the exciting parts about living on campus is expanding your relationships.
 While it can be scary not to know your roommate, many great friendships begin with sharing new experiences.

+Requests must be mutual for all parties to be honored.
 If you would like to room with someone in particular, though, you may submit that request via the Housing Preferences Form.
 Roommate preferences can always be changed by going to goBaylor and resubmiting your preferences.
-Just make sure that all your updates are completed before June 20, so you can be considered for the first round of assignments via the Housing Preferences Form.
+Just make sure that all your updates are completed before May 1, so you can be considered for the first round of assignments.
 Requests must be mutual for all parties in order to be honored.

 There are usually questions or anxiety surrounding living with someone new.
 Students who persist and invest in the relationship reap rewards by growing in their understanding of others and making an unexpected new friend.
 For this reason, we cannot accommodate roommate change requests based on first impressions or assumed differences.
 Who knows what God has in store for this new relationship?